Isan language: Written language usage and vitality

-The written language is currently at Stage IX, which on the EGIDS scale is a 'language [that] serves as a reminder of heritage identity for an ethnic community, but no one has more than symbolic proficiency'.
+The written language is currently at Stage 9 on the EGIDS scale, which is a 'language [that] serves as a reminder of heritage identity for an ethnic community, but no one has more than symbolic proficiency'.
 This applies to both the Tai Noi script used for secular literature and the Tua Tham script previously used for Buddhist texts.
 Only a handful of people of very advanced age and caretakers of monasteries whose libraries were not destroyed during the Thaification implementation in the 1930s are able to read either script.
 Evidence for the use of the written language is hard to find, but well-worn murals of very old temples often have small bits of writing in the old script.

 In Laos, the orthography is a direct descendant of Tai Noi and continues its role as the official written language of the Lao language of the left bank as well as the script used to transcribe minority languages.
 The Lao written language has unified the dialects to some extent as well, as though the differences between dialects are sharper in Laos than Isan, one common writing system unites them.